Academic and Non-Academic Credit Rules

 Official forms for Type A and Type B independent study contracts are available on the Registrar's PrinWeb page.

-For Type A independent study, the completed forms must be turned in to the Registrar’s Office before the end of the drop/add period for the term in which it will be taken.
+For Type A independent study, completed forms must be submitted to the Registrar’s Office before the end of the drop/add period for the term in which the coursework will be taken.
 However, students need to be alert to earlier departmental and unit deadlines.

 For Type B independent study, completed forms are due in the Registrar's Office by 5:00 p.m.
 Friday of week 11 the term before the proposed course work (i.e., spring semester contracts are due week eleven of fall semester).